Family-wise error rate

-In statistics, family-wise error rate (FWER) is the probability of making one or more false discoveries, or type I errors when performing multiple hypotheses tests.
+Family-wise error rate (FWER) is a term from statistics for the probability of making one or more false discoveries, or type I errors when performing multiple hypotheses tests.
+FWER is a metric that quantifies the risk caused by multiple testing.
+It's the probability of making one or more Type I errors across all tests in a family of comparisons.
+Controlling the FWER (for example, with Bonferroni or Holm corrections) is a way to address the problem created with multiple testing.

-Familywise and Experimentwise Error Rates
+Familywise and experimentwise error rates

-Tukey (1953) developed the concept of a familywise error rate as the probability of making a Type I error among a specified group, or "family," of tests.
+John Tukey developed in 1953 the concept of a familywise error rate as the probability of making a Type I error among a specified group, or "family," of tests.
 Ryan (1959) proposed the related concept of an experimentwise error rate, which is the probability of making a Type I error in a given experiment.
-Hence, an experimentwise error rate is a familywise error rate for all of the tests that are conducted within an experiment.
+Hence, an experimentwise error rate is a familywise error rate where the family includes all the tests that are conducted within an experiment.

 As Ryan (1959, Footnote 3) explained, an experiment may contain two or more families of multiple comparisons, each of which relates to a particular statistical inference and each of which has its own separate familywise error rate.
 Hence, familywise error rates are usually based on theoretically informative collections of multiple comparisons.
-In contrast, an experimentwise error rate may be based on a co-incidental collection of comparisons that refer to a diverse range of separate inferences.
-Consequently, some have argued that it may not be useful to control the experimentwise error rate.
-Indeed, Tukey was against the idea of experimentwise error rates (Tukey, 1956, personal communication, in Ryan, 1962, p.
+In contrast, an experimentwise error rate may be based on a collection of simultaneous comparisons that refer to a diverse range of separate inferences.
+Some have argued that it may not be useful to control the experimentwise error rate in such cases.
+Indeed, Tukey suggested that familywise control was preferable in such cases (Tukey, 1956, personal communication, in Ryan, 1962, p.
 302).
-More recently, Rubin (2021) criticised the automatic consideration of experimentwise error rates, arguing that “in many cases, the joint studywise [experimentwise] hypothesis has no relevance to researchers’ specific research questions, because its constituent hypotheses refer to comparisons and variables that have no theoretical or practical basis for joint consideration.”